As usual, we started with a few agenda items:

 Here is a video that recites the original poem in Spanish, with text captions.
 I recognized the cover of the LP; it is the same one that my mother had: https://youtu.be/uXIyA02sPQs ”

 Thanks again to everyone for joining me this month.
 Here’s the schedule for the next month or so:

-– the following day, I’ll send a reminder to you to submit a piece for critique during our next meeting.
+– around January 27, I will to send a reminder to you to submit a piece for critique during our next meeting.

 – as I get pieces, I will send them out as quickly as I can

 Thanks for your interest in the THC Writers Group.
-I hope to see you at the next Writers Group meeting or the next Reading Series event.
+I hope to see you at the next Reading Series event or at the next Writers Group meeting.